PolytreeDE/polytreewm/README.md

 Requirements
 ------------

-In order to build PolytreeWM you need the Xlib header files.
+In order to build PolytreeWM you need Cargo for Rust and the Xlib header files.

 Installation
 ------------